renpy/renpy/sphinx/source/config.rst

     A list of names of layers to clear when entering the main and game menus.

+.. var:: config.context_clear_layers = [ 'screens' ]

+    A list of layers that are cleared when entering a new context.

 .. var:: config.editor = None